npg70/galbreath-old/README.md

 ## Lineage of David Galbreath and Martha Baird

-[David Galbreath](galbreath-david-abt-1720.md) who married *Martha Baird*.
+[David Galbreath](galbreath-david-abt-1720.md), b. say 1720, who married *Martha Baird*.
 His parents are unclear, and all children seem to have no additional records.

 ## Lineage of David Galbreath and Martha Galbreath